ehp/udacity-drl-continuous-control/README.md

 This project train one agent (option 1) to move a double-jointed arm to target locations.
 A reward of +0.1 is provided for each step that the agent's hand is in the goal location.
 Thus, the goal of this agent is to maintain its position at the target location for as many time steps as possible.
+The agent must receive an average reward (over 100 episodes) of at least +30.

 * Link to [original repository](https://github.com/udacity/deep-reinforcement-learning/tree/master/p2_continuous-control).
 * Link to [training reports](Report.md).